Gsingh990/Gen-AI-Starter/README.md

 *   **Docker Desktop:** Required for building and pushing Docker images.
 Ensure it's running.
 [Installation Guide](https://docs.docker.com/desktop/install/)
 *   **`kubectl`:** Kubernetes command-line tool.
 [Installation Guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 *   **SSH Key Pair:** A public and private SSH key pair for connecting to the jump box VM.
 If you don't have one, generate it using `ssh-keygen`.
+*   **Secrets Store CSI Driver:** This driver is required for AKS to integrate with Azure Key Vault.
+Install it on your AKS cluster using the following command:
+    ```bash
+    az aks enable-addons --addons azure-keyvault-secrets-provider --name <your-aks-cluster-name> --resource-group <your-resource-group-name>
+    ```

 ### 1. Clone the Repository